POPULATION

 Eligible employees can request flexible working arrangements, such as changes to hours, patterns, or locations of work.
 Employees covered by an award also have some extra rights when asking for flexible working arrangements.
 Employees who have worked with the same employer for at least 12 months can request flexible working arrangement.

 From February 2024, employees have the right to disconnect from their work outside of their normal working hours.
 They can refuse to monitor, read or respond to contact from an employer or a third party, unless such a refusal is unreasonable.
-Employees of small businesses will not have this right until August 26, 2025.

 In Australia, employers can put their employees on a probationary period (also referred to as ‘probation’) to assess if employees are suitable for the role and business.
 The employer decides on the length of the probationary period.
 It typically ranges from 3 months to 6 months at the start of employment.